saantiaguilera/liquidity-sniper/README.md

 1. Create a `config/local.json` file following the template provided inside the directory (`config/template.local.json`).
 This will be used by our scripts in the configuration and sniping phase. (you won't have yet the trigger address, this comes later)

 2. Deploy all contracts using the truffle migrations (create an `.env` file with `BINANCE_MAINNET_WALLET_PRIVATE_KEY` or `BINANCE_MAINNET_WALLET_MNEMONIC`).
-Contract deployment uses the read chain provided in `config/local.json` alongside different addresses configured (eg. the factory one) so make sure to have it properly configured beforehand.
+Contract deployment uses the write chain provided in `config/local.json` alongside different addresses configured (eg. the factory one) so make sure to have it properly configured beforehand.
 Running them should configure:
     - The trigger custom router address with your CustomRouter
     - The trigger admin with the deployer wallet (this is important)
     - Trigger and Router addresses (factory, native wrapped coin, factory creationCode hash)